 Additional security settings for sharing via anonymous link

-When you share a document or file via anonymous link, permission to access your content is given to the link, not to a specific user.
+When you share a document or file via an anonymous link, permission to access your content is given to the link, not to a specific user.
 That means that anyone with access to the shared link can view and edit the relevant files, and they can forward the link freely as well.

 But maybe you have a PR team that needs to share press releases on a regular basis.
-Or you have another department that needs to publicly share information to a wide reader base.
+Or you have another department that needs to publicly share information with a wide reader base.

 If you absolutely have to enable anonymous sharing, we recommend that you configure additional security settings, like Link expiration and Link permissions.